DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 # ColumnChooser Reference

 ColumnChooser is a component allowing a user to show and hide grid columns at runtime.
 The component contains a column list with a check box controlling the related column visibility at each item.
-ColumnChooser requires the [TableColumnVisiblity](table-column-visibility.md) plugin to manage column visibility.
+ColumnChooser requires the Grid component's [TableColumnVisiblity](table-column-visibility.md) plugin to manage column visibility.

 ## User reference